under-score/little_prince/README.md

 [AdaCLIP](https://huggingface.co/spaces/Caoyunkang/AdaCLIP), [MGFuser, Trufor, MMFusion](https://mever.gr/forensics)

-I am looking for the original headshot of Andrew Mountbatten-Windsor as the previous searches have not been successful.
+I am looking for the original headshot of Andrew Mountbatten-Windsor as all previous searches have not been successful.